Daylight Robbery on the Orient Express

 "Daylight Robbery on the Orient Express" is the third episode of the sixth series of the British television comedy series The Goodies.
 The 53rd episode of the show overall, it was first broadcast at 9 pm on BBC2.

-Written by The Goodies, with songs and music by Bill Oddie.
+It was written by Graeme Garden and Bill Oddie with songs and music by Bill Oddie.

 Plot

 The Goodies have started a bogus holiday service, which is engaged by a Detectives Club for its annual outing.
 The Goodies arrange a mystery train tour aboard the Orient Express but have no intention of taking the train anywhere.
 The train is boarded by members of the club dressed as famous detectives.
 At the station, Bill creates the illusion the train is moving by running along the platform with various props, such as a cow, a tree and deer antlers.
 Inside the train, Graeme narrates the 'journey', while Tim wears female attire to represent each country the train is supposedly going through.
 A goat supplies extra verisimilitude.

+Tim and Bill are getting tired and fed-up with Greame's loony deception of fooling the detectives and attempting to leave this racket for good.

-A real mystery starts when the train starts moving and the detectives begin to disappear.
+However, The real mystery starts when the train starts moving and the detectives begin to disappear.
 Graeme sniffs a bottle labelled 'Arsenic' and says: "Aha!
 The characteristic smell of bitter almonds!"
 Bill asks: "Isn't that cyanide?" to which Graeme replies: "Precisely.
 This arsenic has been poisoned!"